 (18 Months).
 The Citi Simplicity® Card features a 0% Intro APR on purchases and balance transfers for 18 months.
 This is among the longest balance transfer offers around, which makes this an attractive card for consolidating credit card accounts.
 There is a a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 However, there is no annual fee.
 Perhaps the most unique feature with this card is the lack of late fees or penalty rate hikes if you miss a payment.
 The interest rate is a variable APR of 12.99%-21.99% after the intro 0% APR expires.
 Apply Now for the Citi Simplicity® Card.

 (14 months).
 The new Discover it® card features a 0% Intro APR* on purchases and balance transfers for 14 months.
 Then the variable purchase APR applies, currently 10.99% – 22.99%.
 A fee of 3% applies for each balance transferred.
-In addition, this card also includes an excellent cash back program that features 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in Restaurant and Movie purchases from January through March 2014 with free and easy sign-up.
-And 1% cash back on all other purchases.* This card is Fair.
+In addition, this card also includes an excellent cash back program that features 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in purchases from April through June 2014.* This card is Fair.
 No annual fee.
 No overlimit fee.
 No foreign transaction fee.
 Pay up to midnight ET online or by phone on your due date without a fee.
 Plus, paying late won’t raise your APR.* Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.* Please visit the Discover website to learn more. *Click “Apply” to see rates, rewards, and free FICO® Credit Score terms and other information.
 Apply Now.